-We help citizens hold their governments accountable through the publication of novel datasets and robust analyses.
-Our unique research approach uses Big Data, statistical analysis, and qualitative methods to understand the paths from micro-behaviour to macro-outcomes.
-Our research topics include anticorruption, public procurement, legislative processes, and competition.
-We believe that the combination of qualitative understanding and quantitative measurement of the state is the foundation of good governance.
+We help citizens and companies hold their governments accountable through the publication of novel datasets and robust analyses.
+Our unique research approach uses Big Data, econometrics, and qualitative methods to understand micro-behaviour, macro-outcomes, and the links between the two.
+Our main themes include corruption, collusion, spending efficiency, administrative quality, public procurement, and legislative processes.
+We believe that the combination of a thorough qualitative understanding and precise quantitative measurement of the state is the foundation of good governance.

 Mihály Fazekas, director & founder

 Mihály Fazekas is an assistant professor at the Central European University, School of Public Policy, with a focus on using Big Data methods to understand the quality of government globally.
-He is also the scientific director of an innovative think-tank, the Government Transparency Institute, while serving as a non-resident research fellow at the University of Cambridge and senior research associate at the University College London.
+He is the scientific director of GTI, while serving as a non-resident research fellow at the University of Cambridge and senior research associate at the University College London.
 He has a PhD from the University of Cambridge where he pioneered Big Data methods to measure and understand high-level corruption in Central- and Eastern Europe.

 Ágnes Czibik, managing director

 Ágnes Czibik is the managing director of GTI.
 She holds a master’s degree in economics with a specialisation in public policy and applied statistics.
 Her field of expertise is using large administrative datasets and robust quantitative analysis to provide tools for evaluating government performance and promoting transparency in the field of public procurement.
 She gained experience in working with various public procurement datasets across Europe while working in the large-scale Horizon2020 funded research project DIGIWHIST.